A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: Prior work

-Unfortunately, a closed-form expression of the feature map $\varphi(\cdot)$ is rarely available, and therefore models \eqref{positiveclass_nonlinear_TPMSVM}-\eqref{negativeclass_nonlinear_TPMSVM} are not solvable in practice (\cite{Jim-CorMorPin2021}).
-Nevertheless, it is possible to reformulate their duals by applying the so-called \emph{kernel trick} (\cite{CorVap1995}).
-Indeed, a symmetric and positive definite kernel function $k:\mathbb{R}^n\times \mathbb{R}^n \to \mathbb{R}$ is introduced such that $k(x,x'):=\langle\varphi(x),\varphi(x')\rangle_{\mathcal{H}}$, for all $x,x'\in\mathbb{R}^n$.
-Examples of kernels typically used in the ML literature are reported in Table \ref{tab_kernels}.
+Unfortunately, since a closed-form expression of the feature map $\varphi(\cdot)$ is rarely available and the feature space $\mathcal{H}$ is potentially an infinite-dimensional space (see \cite{PicSci2018,SchSmo2001}), models \eqref{positiveclass_nonlinear_TPMSVM}-\eqref{negativeclass_nonlinear_TPMSVM} cannot be solved in practice (see \cite{Jim-CorMorPin2021}).
+To overcome this limitation, it is possible to reformulate their dual problems and efficiently solve them through the so-called \textit{kernel trick} (see \cite{CorVap1995}).
+Specifically, a symmetric and positive semidefinite kernel function $k:\mathbb{R}^n\times \mathbb{R}^n \to \mathbb{R}$ is introduced such that $k(x,x'):=\langle\varphi(x),\varphi(x')\rangle_{\mathcal{H}}$, for all $x,x'\in\mathbb{R}^n$.
+Examples of kernel functions typically used in the ML literature are reported in Table \ref{tab_kernels}.
 The reader is referred to \cite{SchSmo2001} for a comprehensive overview on kernel functions.